Monemvasia: Establishment

-Monemvasia was founded in the 6th century, from the relocation of the inhabitants of Ancient Sparta, which was then known as Lacedaemon.
-Sparta, unlike other cities that were abandoned, continued to be inhabited until the 6th century AD, despite earthquakes, Goth raids in 395 under Alaric I and Vandals in 468 under Gaiseric, and the plague epidemic of 541-543.
-According to the later Chronicle of Monemvasia, the city was abandoned after a Slav raid in 587-588, during the reign of Maurice.
-The Chronicle reports that its inhabitants left Sparta in panic and fortified themselves under the leadership of their bishop in Monemvasia while others settled in the passes of the region, while mentioning that many other cities of the Peloponnese were also abandoned in this way.
-However, archaeological findings do not generally concur with this view, and place the foundation of Monemvasia a few decades earlier, during the reign of Justinian.
-The first level of the basilica church of Christ Elkomenos in the center of the lower town dates from that time.
+Monemvasia was founded in the 6th century from the relocation of the inhabitants of Ancient Sparta, which was then known as Lacedaemon.
+Sparta, unlike other cities that were abandoned, continued to be inhabited until the 6th century AD, despite earthquakes, Goth raids in 395 under Alaric I, Vandals in 468 under Gaiseric, and the plague epidemic of 541–543.
+According to the later Chronicle of Monemvasia, Sparta was abandoned after a Slav raid during the reign of Maurice in 587-588 when the city's inhabitants left in a panic, some fortifying themselves under the leadership of their bishop in Monemvasia and others settling in the passes of the region.
+However, archaeological findings do not support this, since the first level of the basilica church of Christ Elkomenos in the center of the lower town dates from the time of Justinian's reign a few decades earlier.

-During Justinian's reign, due to various disasters, either natural factors or raids, the cities experienced significant decline.
-Justinian proceeded with residential remodeling, moving entire cities' populations to new locations and often changing the city's name.
+During Justinian's reign, natural disasters and raids led to the significant decline of many cities and Justinian proceeded with residential remodeling, moving entire populations to new locations and often changing city names.
 Such changes are mentioned by Procopius in On Buildings, though specific references to the Peloponnese are rare.

-The 15th century text Report to the Patriarch, written by Isidoros, the metropolitan of Monemvasia, mentions that the movement of the population took place under Justinian.
-Another city that moved in the same period was Aipeia in Messenia, which moved to the current site of Koroni.
-Similarly, the location of Sparta was deemed insufficiently fortified and prone to long-term blockades due to its long distance from the port, while with the move of the capital to Constantinople, ships from Gytheion now had to sail around Cape Maleas.

-Due to the aforementioned reasons, the city authorities proceeded not only to move the population of Sparta, establishing Monemvasia, but also to reorganize the settlements of southeastern Laconia.
-The reorganization included settlement in the mountain passes of Parnon and the migration from Gytheion.
-The Chronicle of Monemvasia states that part of the population relocated as far away as Sicily.
+The 15th-century text Report to the Patriarch, written by Isidoros, the metropolitan of Monemvasia, mentions that the movement of the populations took place under Justinian.
+Aipeia in Messenia, which moved to the current site of Koroni, is one city that was moved during this time period.
+Similarly, the location of Sparta was deemed insufficiently fortified and prone to long-term blockades due to its long distance from the port, and with the move of the capital to Constantinople, ships from Gytheion now had to sail around Cape Maleas.
+For these reasons, city authorities proceeded to move the population of Sparta, establishing Monemvasia, and reorganize the settlements of southeastern Laconia.
+The reorganization included settlement in the mountain passes of Parnon and migration from Gytheion, and the Chronicle of Monemvasia states that part of the population relocated as far away as Sicily.
 Because the rebuilding, moving, and settling of the population at the new location must have been completed several years later, it is likely that the two cities coexisted for some time.
-Along with the inhabitants, the seat of the diocese of Lacedaemonia was also moved, although it kept its old name.
+The seat of the diocese of Lacedaemonia was also moved, along with its inhabitants, though it kept its old name.